How is it different from “just “ thinking?

 Why does being in a Thinking Session make a difference?

-When people ask me what a Thinking Session is like, sometimes they’ll say they already think well on their own.
-But then they add that there are times they think a lot, but it doesn’t seem to get them anywhere.
-Have you found yourself thinking about something over and over, frustrated because you can’t see a way forward?
+When people ask me about a Thinking Session and how it works, they sometimes tell me they think well on their own. but that there are times they think a lot and yet it doesn’t seem to get them anywhere.
+Have you found yourself thinking about something over and over, frustrated because you’re not moving on?
+I understand that.
+I’ve been there.
+When I learned how to think things through in a this way, I was amazed at how it unlocked fresh thinking, and how I found the confidence to proceed.

-After I experienced the magic of what can happen in a Thinking Environment, I decided to train to be a Time to Think Coach, so that I could give others the opportunity to discover their own truth.
-Would you like to think more clearly about something, and find the courage to follow your own path?
+Having experienced the magic of what can happen in a Thinking Environment, I decided to train as a Time to Think Coach, so that I could give others the opportunity to discover their own truth.

 How does it work?